 For the Crust

 - Combine the cookie crumbs, sugar and melted butter.
 Mix until the mixture is like wet sand.
-Press the crumbs into a 9" Springform pan lined with wax paper.
-Bake at 325 F for 6 minutes.
-Set aside to cool.
+Now press the crumbs into a 9" Springform pan lined with wax paper.

 For the Filling